 So what is a focus on food quality beneficial for?

-1. Energy: Nutrient dense foods and a good split of protein, carbs and fat (NOTE: there is not one right split for everyone) ensures that you’re adequately fuelled for day to day life without feeling fatigued and lethargic from poor food choice.
+1. Energy: Nutrient-dense foods and a good split of protein, carbs and fat (NOTE: there is no one right split for everyone) ensures that you’re adequately fuelled for day to day life without feeling fatigued and lethargic from poor food choice.

 4. Mental health and your relationship with food: Overall the foods you choose to eat can impact on your mental health and relationship with food.
 There is often nothing better than a nutritious meal particularly to begin the day as a means to ‘feel good’ in the mind in consideration of doing your body wonders as well as suppress binge urges and cravings.
 If you have a bad relationship with food and/or tendency to binge and lose control you wouldn’t want to select an empty and not filling meal given it’s likely to make you feel an urge to binge, have cravings and subsequently slip.

 5. Health: Nutrient-dense foods provide adequate micronutrients for overall better health and functionality.
 Vitamin deficiencies can lead to health complications and repercussion on your wellbeing and can lead to other issues.